Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

 artifacts that you want to process with other tools outside
 |SYSPRODUCTNAME|.

-See ? for how to import artifacts from CSV file.
+See `Tracker Artifact Import`_ for how to import artifacts from CSV file.

 Printer Friendly Version
 ~~~~~~~~~~~~~~~~~~~~~~~~